-* AntiChristmasSong: Pretty much every Christmas release, especially so during Do You Fear What I fear?
+* AntiChristmasSong: Pretty much every Christmas release, particularly "Do You Fear What I Fear?".

 * AttendingYourOwnFuneral: Zac Pennington has done this twice (so far).

-* BirthDeathJuxtaposition: "The Weight She Fell Under."
+* BirthDeathJuxtaposition: "The Weight She Fell Under".
 After the gory details of the girl's death,

 -->strange, this would come at the same age